-- (A) Each self-insured employer must provide a financial guarantee determined in accordance with Schedule 1. - (B) WorkCover has determined that the guarantee must: - be an unconditional undertaking to pay money on demand - (2) be a continuing guarantee - (3) be provided by a financial institution that is not related to the self-insured employer and that has a Standard & Poors credit rating not less than A+.
-WorkCover will, however, accept guarantees from an institution that has an A or A- rating provided that the guarantee from that institution in respect of any one self-insured employer does not exceed \$1million, and - (4) be provided by a financial institution that is subject to prudential regulation by the Australian Prudential Regulation Authority (APRA) unless WorkCover decides otherwise. - (C) WorkCover may consider other forms of security that provide a comparable level of security to WorkCover but WorkCover will have the sole discretion as to the acceptability of such alternative forms of security.
+- (A) Each self-insured employer must provide a financial guarantee determined in accordance with Schedule 1. - (B) WorkCover has determined that the guarantee must: - (1) be an unconditional undertaking to pay money on demand - (2) be a continuing guarantee - is not related to the self-insured employer and that has a Standard & Poor's credit rating not less than A+.
+WorkCover will, however, accept guarantees from an institution that has an A or A- rating provided that the guarantee from that institution in respect of any one self-insured employer does not exceed \$1million, and - (4) be provided by a financial institution that is subject to prudential regulation by the Australian Prudential Regulation Authority (APRA) unless WorkCover decides otherwise, - (C) WorkCover may consider other forms of security that provide a comparable level of security to WorkCover but WorkCover will have the sole discretion as to the acceptability of such alternative forms of security.